IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 ---

 <details>
-<summary><b>Step 5.
+<summary><b>5.
 Install the smart contract</b></summary>

 In a real network, each of the organizations that will be endorsing transactions will install the smart contract on their peers, then the contract will be instantiated on the channel.
-Our basic local Fabric runtime only has a single organization (`Org1`) with a single peer (`peer0.org1.example.com`) and a single channel (`myChannel`).
+Our basic local Fabric runtime only has a single organization (`Org1`) with a single peer (`peer0.org1.example.com`) and a single channel (`mychannel`).

-So, we only have to install the contract on that single peer, then we will be able to instantiate it in `myChannel`.
+So, we only have to install the contract on that single peer, then we will be able to instantiate it in `mychannel`.
 To do this...

 1. In the `LOCAL FABRIC OPS` panel, look for `+ Install` (it's under Smart Contracts > Installed) and click it.